Published 17th October 2019, updated 3rd July 2020

-- Some people are happy to read/watch the material in advance, but if your text is short consider doing the reading/viewing/listening at the event, rather than as preparation.
+- Some people are happy to read, watch or listen to material in advance.
+But if your text is short, consider looking over the content at the event, rather than as preparation.

-- Unless you know you’ve got a particularly dedicated time-rich group of people, then 30 mins is a good maximum amount of preparation time.
+- Unless you know you’ve got a dedicated group of time-rich people, 30 minutes is a good maximum amount of preparation time.
 Reading speed varies a lot, but about 200 words a minute is reasonable if the text isn’t too difficult.

 There are a few strategies for coming up with discussion questions:

-- Before the event set questions for people to answer while reading.
-This can provide focus while reading, and provide a starting point for the discussion.
+- Before the event, consider providing questions alongside the reading and ask people to bring in their answers.
+Supplementary questions can focus the reading and act as a starting point for the discussion.
 Some generic questions are listed here.

-A number of people in the community have reported that they’ve felt alienated by some discussions, and for some people this has reduced their involvement in the community.
-For example, discussions about groups who are underrepresented (either in EA or in the wider community) can be particularly alienating to members of that group, or to people who have loved ones in that group.
-Therefore, think carefully before assigning readings and questions that could be overly controversial or personal, considering whether the possible benefits outweigh the possible risks of the discussion.
-Many discussions that have the potential to be alienating are also not particularly useful for working out how to effectively improve the world, so in these cases it might be better to choose another topic.
+Some people have felt alienated by certain discussions and reduced their involvement in the community.
+Discussions about underrepresented groups, either in EA or the wider community, can be alienating to members of that group, or people who have loved ones in that group.
+Think carefully before assigning readings and questions that could be overly controversial or personal, weighing up the benefits and risks.
+Many potentially alienating discussions are not particularly useful for effectively improving the world, so it can be better to choose other topics.
 The page on community health provides more information.

-- Handouts could include a summary of the topic (or of the assigned material) and a list of questions to help frame the conversation.
-There are handouts on several topics already created that you can modify to suit your group.
+Handouts can be useful if you want to get through several questions, or if you like more structured conversations.
+They can include a summary of the topic or assigned material and a list of questions to help frame the conversation.
+Here are handouts on several topics that you can modify to suit your group.

-- If your group is small, make an effort to reach out to and include people beyond your existing circle of friends or acquaintances - people familiar with EA or anyone you think might be interested.
-Diversity of background in your group’s members increases the likelihood you’ll be introduced to ideas and resources you’re not already familiar with.
+- If your group is small, make an effort to reach out to people beyond your existing circle of acquaintances.
+Strangers familiar with EA, or anyone else you think might be interested, can introduce fresh ideas and resources to your group.

-- Some groups may wish to organise smaller, more intense reading groups, where you do expect the reading to be completed in advance.
-This could be particularly useful if you have a small group of people wanting to work through a particular book or subject area together.
-If you choose to organise discussion groups like this it might be best to publicise that you are planning to start a regular discussion group on a certain topic/series of topics to see who is interested, but make each individual event private.
+- Some groups may wish to organise smaller, more intense events, where almost everyone does the reading in advance.
+This approach works for people wanting to go through a particular book or subject area more thoroughly.
+To start, publicise your group as a regular discussion group on your chosen topic to see who’s interested, and then make each meeting private.

-- An ideal group size is 5 to 8 members - allowing for rich discussion, several different points of view, but also isn’t so large that people struggle to contribute their voice.
+- The ideal group size is 5 to 8 people.
+You allow for rich discussion, several points of view, and enough space for everyone to contribute.

 Pick a facilitator

-- Ideally the facilitator is well-prepared with notes, possible discussion questions and comments.
+- The facilitator would ideally be well-prepared with notes, possible discussion questions, and comments.

-- Think about a reasonable length for a discussion, and decide when the finish time is.
-After that time people may wish to hang around for drinks or more casual chats.
+- Think about a reasonable length for a discussion and decide when the finish time is.
+After that, allow people to hang around for more casual chatter.

-- Start with providing drinks or snacks if you have them, and welcoming people.
+- Start with welcoming people and providing drinks and snacks if you have them.

-Unless you all know each other well, use name tags to make it easier to refer to each other, get everyone to introduce themselves and consider a small icebreaker exercise.
+- Unless you all know each other well, use name tags to make it easier to refer to each other.

 Read or view the material if it wasn’t assigned as pre-reading.

-If you take notes during a discussion group, it is often better to use pen and paper, then transfer to a computer later.
+- Taking notes can be handy.
+It’s often better to use a pen and paper and transfer the notes to a computer later.
 Using a laptop, while seemingly more convenient, can reduce eye contact and engagement.

 Review and wrap up the discussion.
 One suggestion to do this: A few minutes before the planned finish time, the facilitator can mention that the group has been talking about topic X for a while, and then pose a final question for everyone to answer if they wish, before thanking everyone for their participation and letting them know they can stay and chat for longer (and have more drinks and snacks if available).
 Suitable final questions could be: